Skip to content

 Quickstart on Minikube

 This page walks you through a complete deployment of the GEO Knowledge Hub on a local Minikube cluster, end-to-end.
-The values used here are tuned for a single-node local cluster.
-For a real cluster, take this file as a starting point and adapt it with the parameters reference.
+It offers two configurations to start from, one sized for development and one that follows the chart defaults, and either can be adapted to a real cluster with the parameters reference.

 Total time: ~15 minutes (mostly waiting for image pulls).